 The health and safety of our students is a top priority at CMC.
 While we acknowledge that there is risk in living and working in any city, rest assured, we treat safety very seriously.
 This starts with interns taking responsibility for their own safety and renting an apartment in a safe neighborhood and continues with the following:

-- At orientation, all student interns receive a wallet-sized emergency card with contact information with contact information for CMC staff in Claremont and in Washington, D.C.
+- At orientation, all student interns receive a wallet-sized emergency card with contact information for CMC staff in Claremont and in Washington, DC.

 - Students receive an emergency kit with supplies to use in case of an emergency.

-- Families' emergency contact information is always available for the on-call Dean from the Dean of Students Office.
+- Students' emergency contact information is always available for the on-call Dean from the Dean of Students Office.

 - All students from the Claremont Colleges are entitled to five free sessions with a psychological counselor.

-- Students are given a list of suggesed medical facilities during orientation.
+- Students are given a list of suggested medical facilities during orientation.